groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-09-27-hide-or-remove-classified-content-from-documents-using-net-api/index.md

 url: /2019/09/27/hide-or-remove-classified-content-from-documents-using-net-api/
 author: 'Usman Aziz'
 summary: ''
-tags: []
+tags: ['GroupDocs.Redaction for .NET']
-categories: ['GroupDocs.Redaction for .NET', 'GroupDocs.Redaction Product Family']
+categories: ['GroupDocs.Redaction Product Family']
 ---

 We are continuing the journey of revamping our products to bring a more simplified and easy to use interfaces for you.
 We have done it for many of our document manipulation APIs and recently, we have released all-new **[GroupDocs.Redaction for .NET](https://products.groupdocs.com/redaction/net)** API for you as  [**v19.9**](https://downloads.groupdocs.com/redaction/net).
 With this release, we have made it even easier for you to programmatically **remove or mask classified information** from **text**, **metadata**, and the **annotations** in **MS Word**, **Excel**, **PowerPoint**, and **PDF** documents as well as **images**.